 Pace of Your Hike

 How fast are you planning to go on your hike?
-If you want to go faster, then trail running shoes would be better, but if you’re planning a slow, comfortable pace, then hiking boots might be a better option for you.
+If you are opting for a light-and-fast ascent up a mountain path, then trail running shoes might be better.
+But if you’re planning a slow, deliberate pace, or are carrying lots of gear, hiking boots might be a better option.
+And needless to say…if you’re running rather than hiking, use running shoes.

 Although you will get some grip with trail running shoes, you’ll get a better grip with hiking boots.
 They are designed to handle even the toughest of terrain.
 If you’re going slower, you’ll get a better grip with hiking boots, as trail running shoes are designed to have a firmer grip when going faster.

 In a similar vein, if you want to keep your feet dry, hiking boots are the better option.
-Although some trail running shoes are waterproof, you’ll get more protection from hiking boots as they typically come up over your ankle rather than below the ankle as is true for trail running shoes.
+Although some trail running shoes are waterproof, you’ll get more protection from hiking boots, as they typically come up over your ankle.

 Who should wear trail running shoes?